Lazar of Serbia: After the Great Serb Migration

 After the Great Serb Migration, the highest clergy of the Serbian Church actively popularized the cults of canonized Serbian rulers.
 Arsenije IV Šakabenta, Metropolitan of Karlovci, employed in 1741 the engravers Hristofor Žefarović and Toma Mesmer to create a poster titled "Saint Sava with Serbian Saints of the House of Nemanja", where Lazar was also depicted.
 Its purpose was not only religious, as it should also remind people of the independent Serbian state before the Ottoman conquest, and of Prince Lazar's fight against the Ottomans.
 The poster was presented at the Habsburg court.
 The same engravers produced a book titled Stemmatographia, published in Vienna in 1741.
 Part of it included copperplates of 29 rulers and saints, among whom were two cephalophores, Jovan Vladimir and Lazar.
 Stemmatographia was very popular among the Serbs, stirring patriotic feelings in them.
 The Holy Prince would often be represented as a cephalophore in subsequent works, created in various artistic techniques.
 An isolated case among the images of Lazar is a 1773 copperplate by Zaharije Orfelin, in which the prince has a parading appearance, without saintly attributes except a halo.

 Lazar's relics remained in the Monastery of Vrdnik-Ravanica until 1941.
 Shortly before Nazi Germany attacked and overran Yugoslavia, the relics were taken to the Bešenovo Monastery, also on Mount Fruška Gora.
 Syrmia became part of the Nazi puppet state of Croatia, controlled by the fascist Ustaše movement, which conducted large-scale genocide campaigns against the Serbs.
 The Archimandrite of Vrdnik, Longin, who escaped to Belgrade in 1941, reported that Serbian sacred objects on Fruška Gora were in danger of total destruction.
 He proposed that they be taken to Belgrade, which was accepted by the Synod of the Serbian Orthodox Church.
 On 14 April 1942, after the German occupation authorities gave their permission, the reliquary with Lazar's relics was transported from Bešenovo to the Belgrade Cathedral Church and ceremonially laid in front of the iconostasis in the church.
-In 1954, the Synod decided that the relics should be returned the Ravanica Monastery, which was accomplished in 1989—on the 600th anniversary of the Battle of Kosovo.
+In 1954, the Synod decided that the relics should be returned to the Ravanica Monastery, which was accomplished in 1989—on the 600th anniversary of the Battle of Kosovo.